argoproj/argo-workflows/docs/argo-server.md

 > v2.5 and after

 The Argo Server is a server that exposes an API and UI for workflows.
-You'll need to use this if you want to use [offload large workflows](offloading-large-workflows.md) or the [workflow archive](workflow-archive.md).
+You'll need to use this if you want to [offload large workflows](offloading-large-workflows.md) or the [workflow archive](workflow-archive.md).

 You can run this in either "hosted" or "local" mode.